MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

+---
+title:   CNTK Library API C#
+author:    chrisbasoglu
+date:    04/19/2017
+ms.author:   cbasoglu
+ms.date:   04/19/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   conceptual
+ms.service:  Cognitive-services
+ms.devlang:   csharp
+---

+# CNTK Library API C#

 The CNTK Library Managed Eval API is implemented in C#, and can be consumed by C# and other .NET languages.
-The page [Using the CNTK Library Managed API](./CNTK-Library-Evaluation-on-Windows#using-the-cntk-library-managed-api) presents how to use this API in your application.
+The page [Using the CNTK Library Managed API](./CNTK-Library-Evaluation-on-Windows.md#using-the-cntk-library-managed-api) presents how to use this API in your application.
 The following sections describe the classes and methods of the CNTK Library Managed Eval API.

-## `class Function`
+## class Function

 A `Function` denotes a symbolic computation with zero or more input arguments and one or more outputs.
 A Function may be primitive or composite (comprised of other Function instances whose inputs and outputs are wired together).
-A Function effectively is a computation graph composed of other primitive Functions (denoting computation) as nodes and [`Variable`](./CNTK-Library-Managed-API#class-variable) objects (denoting data) as the edges and leaves of the graph.
+A Function effectively is a computation graph composed of other primitive Functions (denoting computation) as nodes and [`Variable`](#class-variable) objects (denoting data) as the edges and leaves of the graph.

 The `Function` class contains the following properties and methods that are relevant to evaluation: